kazmonroy/remind-me-to-app/README.md

-# remind-me-to-app
+# ToDo App
-Remind Me To Do List App
+ToDo App with factory functions and modules